How to get flood insurance in 2023

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-With flood events becoming more frequent and disastrous due to rising sea levels, heavier rainfall, and worsening hurricane seasons, it’s important to protect your home with flood insurance — especially if you live in an at-risk area.
+Flooding has become more common and destructive in recent years due to rising sea levels, heavier rainfall, and more extreme hurricanes, so it’s important to ensure your house is fully protected with an adequate amount of flood insurance coverage — even if you live in an area that isn't necessarily at high risk for damage.

-Here’s five things you should know about buying flood insurance in 2023.
+Here’s five things you should know about getting flood insurance in 2023.

 Five simple steps to getting flood insurance